scrapy-plugins/scrapy-playwright/README.md

 * `PLAYWRIGHT_PROCESS_REQUEST_HEADERS` (type `Union[Callable, str]`, default `scrapy_playwright.headers.use_scrapy_headers`)

-    The path to a coroutine function (`async def`) that processes headers for a given request and returns a dictionary with the headers to be used (note that, depending on the browser, additional default headers will be sent as well).
+    A function (or the path to a function) that processes headers for a given request and returns a dictionary with the headers to be used (note that, depending on the browser, additional default headers will be sent as well).
+Coroutine functions (`async def`) are supported.

     The function must return a `dict` object, and receives the following keyword arguments: